skaven81/astronomy-treatises/Planetary_Treatise.md

 Planets (especially Jupiter, Mars, and Saturn) are colorful things to observe.
 As a result, a great planetary telescope should have great color correction.

-Reflecting and catadioptric telescopes (Newtonian reflectors, Makustov- and Schmidt-Cassegrain) focus all wavelengths of light (all colors) to the same spot, and thus deliver sharp, true color.
+Reflecting and catadioptric telescopes (Newtonian reflectors, Maksutov- and Schmidt-Cassegrain) focus all wavelengths of light (all colors) to the same spot, and thus deliver sharp, true color.